 Prior to joining the Institute in November 2016, Mr James held leadership roles in performance, information and evaluation as Assistant Secretary, Indigenous Affairs Group in the Department of the Prime Minister and Cabinet, and as a Branch Manager within the former Department of Families, Housing, Community Services and Indigenous Affairs.
 He was also a Branch Manager in the former Department of Education Employment and Training, where he worked on employment policy and implementation as well as workplace relations policy and analysis.
 From 2002 to 2004 he was Counsellor—Employment, Education, Science and Training in the Australian Delegation to the OECD in Paris.
 Mr James was awarded the Public Service Medal in 2016.

-Fadwa Al-Yaman is responsible for the Indigenous & Maternal Health Group, which leads the Institute's data collection, development, reporting activities and stakeholder relationships in the areas of the health and welfare of mothers, children, youth and families, and Aboriginal and Torres Strait Islander peoples.
+Fadwa Al-Yaman is responsible for the Indigenous Group, which leads the Institute's data collection, development, reporting activities and stakeholder relationships in the area of Aboriginal and Torres Strait Islander peoples.

 Dr Al-Yaman has wide-ranging experience in statistical analyses and reporting, demographic techniques, data development, data quality assessment and improvement activities, and in building collaborative stakeholder relationships.
 She has a strong research background in health, and a keen interest in knowledge translation and the link between research, policy and practice.
 She holds a PhD in Immunology from the John Curtin School of Medical Research and a Masters of Population Studies from the ANU.
 Dr Al-Yaman was awarded a Fulbright Fellowship in 1990 and the Australian Public Service Medal in 2008.